Feeling our way through the Climate Crisis

 Whether you're experiencing anxiety, hopelessness, emotional shutdown, rage, or confusion about how to live in alignment with your values… These are human responses that show you are paying attention and care deeply about what’s happening to our home.

-• Making space for feelings like anger, grief, joy and everything in between
+• Make room for emotions such as grief, anger, hope, joy, and everything in between

 who this is for?